Quick Navigation

 Solid hardwood can shrink in cold temperatures, but engineered hardwood maintains its shape.
 Engineered hardwood is a high-quality insulator, especially in new, well-insulated homes.

-Dry air can damage certain flooring types, so you need to look for a material that can withstand warping and discoloration in the dry heat.
+Dry air can damage certain flooring types, so you must look for a material that can withstand warping and discoloration in the dry heat.
 Explore the qualities of these materials to discover the best flooring for a desert climate.

 1. Hardwood Flooring

 You can invest in a variety of durable hardwood flooring types for your home in a dry climate.
 Acclimate the wood to the environment before installation so that it won’t warp, cup or shrink.
-Try to monitor the room’s relative humidity so your hardwood doesn’t get too hot or dry.
-You should also close the curtains to prevent the strong sunlight from discoloring your panels on very sunny days.
+Try to monitor the room’s relative humidity so your hardwood doesn’t get too dry or hot.
+Closing the curtains to prevent the strong sunlight from discoloring your panels on very sunny days is also recommended.

 2. Engineered Hardwood Flooring

-Even though solid hardwood is a good flooring material for dry regions with the right climate control method, engineered hardwood flooring can withstand dryness in the air much better.
-Engineered hardwood flooring features several layers in each board to add more stability, preventing warping and cracking in extreme temperatures.
+Even though solid hardwood is a good flooring material for dry regions with an effective climate control method, engineered hardwood flooring can withstand dryness in the air much better.
+Engineered hardwood flooring features several layers in each board to add stability, preventing warping and cracking in extreme temperatures.

 3. Luxury Vinyl Flooring

 Luxury vinyl flooring is a durable material that can accommodate any climate, especially one with dry air.
 Like engineered hardwood, this material features multiple layers to enhance its insulation and durability.
 You can get the most out of this material for your flooring if you seal the seams between the panels, especially if your foundation is a concrete slab.
-Vinyl can fade in extreme sunlight, so you should close the curtains when the sunlight is strong.
+Ensure you close the curtains when the sunlight is strong to help this flooring last longer.

-If you live in a coastal climate, you need to consider how the heat and the humidity will affect your flooring.
+If you live in a coastal climate, you must consider how the heat and the humidity will affect your flooring.
 Explore the following materials to determine which one can withstand the high temperatures and moisture surrounding your home.
 The following flooring materials are the best for hot humid climates.

 Luxury vinyl flooring can resist heat and humidity in the air because of its various layers.
 If you want an aesthetically pleasing plank material for your coastal rental property, you can design vinyl flooring to look like solid hardwood.
-It doesn’t absorb water as quickly as hardwood or laminate.
-You could put it in the house’s rooms with excess moisture, such as the bathroom, kitchen or laundry area.
+This flooring is waterproof, so you could put it in rooms with excess moisture, such as the bathroom, kitchen or laundry area.